 The results also suggest that fuelling a black hole – a process known as accretion – is a whole lot messier than scientists had once thought.

-- Massive black hole discovered near heart of the Milky Way
+- Black hole at heart of Milky Way erupted 2 million years ago

 - Super-massive black hole spinning at speed of light

 “The simple model of black hole accretion consists of a black hole surrounded by a sphere of hot gas, and that gas accretes smoothly onto the black hole, and everything is simple, mathematically,” said Michael McDonald, assistant professor at Massachusetts Institute of Technology (MIT).